Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-But different digital currencies have different address types, and you're usually only able to send coins between like wallet addresses only.
-For example, you'll need to send bitcoin to a bitcoin wallet address and Ethereum to an Ethereum wallet address.
+Bear in mind that different digital currencies have different address types and you're usually only able to send coins between like wallet addresses.
+This means you'll need to send Bitcoin to a Bitcoin wallet address, Ethereum to an Ethereum wallet address and so on.

 Instead of holding physical coins, a wallet has a public key and a private key.

 - Public key.
 This is a long sequence of letters and numbers that forms the wallet address.
 With this, people can send money to the wallet.
 It's similar to a bank account number in that it can only be used to send money into an account.